larrygrpolanco/alien-in-the-machine/PRD.md

 # Alien in the Machine: Product Requirements Document (PRD)

-**Version:** 1.0
+**Version:** 1.1
 **Date:** September 25, 2025
 **Author:** Kilo Code (Architect Mode)
-**Status:** Draft for Review

-This PRD outlines a new iteration of *Alien in the Machine*, a turn-based sci-fi command simulation.
-Drawing lessons from prior prototypes—such as AI autonomy, event-driven state management, unified decision pipelines, and avoiding UI-first development traps—this version starts fresh.
-It focuses on the commander's experience leading AI marine agents through emergent, narrative-driven missions in a hostile space station.
-The game emphasizes indirect control, limited information, and world state changes that create tension and stories.
+**Status:** Updated Post-Analysis

+This updated PRD incorporates recommendations from the cross-artifact analysis for specs/001-implement-alien-in/, ensuring alignment with spec.md, plan.md, tasks.md, and constitution.md.
+It enhances clarity, completeness, and consistency while addressing critical gaps in non-functional requirements, ambiguities, underspecification, constitution principles, coverage, inconsistencies, and duplications.
 The design prioritizes simplicity for an MVP: a single mission with 6 zones, limited agent actions, and SvelteKit-based implementation using OpenRouter for AI.
 No baggage from prior versions (e.g., complex ECS or Python backends) is carried forward; instead, we build a standalone prototype testable in 15-25 turns.

-**Estimated Length:** ~12 pages (this document).
+**Estimated Length:** ~15 pages (this document).
 Success Metrics: Prototype achieves mission completion with emergent narratives (e.g., agent panic leading to vial loss) in simulated playthroughs; commander feels tension via message streams without micromanagement.
+Quantifiable emergence: ≥3 unique event branches per playthrough, tension via ≥2 panic events in 50% of simulations.

 ---